 While active in the local music and arts community, Chip Neville has most recently been working as a college instructor.
 He specializes in animation, digital audio, video production, visual theory, and new media.
 He is currently teaching at St. Petersburg College.
 Previously he worked for the Art Institute of Tampa, and instructed in various capacities on the faculties of the International Academy of Design and Technology (Tampa), University of South Florida, and the University of Tampa.

 To break it down further, visually I am very fond of figure ground reversal, hidden imagery and optical effects.
 I tend towards abstraction even within the more objective pursuits.
 I like strong color and rich textures.
 I employ a wide variety of medium in my visual pursuits.
 This may be anything ranging from metal and wood sculpture, to optics, electronics and mechanical details.
 I may use acrylic paint, Block printing, pen and ink, and pencil, or adobe illustrator, digital cameras, or Photoshop to create imagery.

 Musically I am quite divers as both a performer and as a composer.
 As a performer I am capable of both abstraction as is the intention of the electronic duo Dream Marina or while improvising in a jazz or blues setting.
-I am also capable of being quite objective, while playing classical guitar, or working with the contemporary to classic rock cover band Echo Pulse.
-As a composer, I have a past of professional arranging and some composing but never found my passion at the direction of others.
+I also capable of wporking more objectively, while playing classical guitar, or working with the contemporary to classic rock cover band Echo Pulse.
 Currently my compositional pursuits are primarily as a "singer songwriter".
 I interpret that to mean I create verbal stories which are to be sung and accompanied by parlor instruments.
 The reductive nature and potential for intimacy of the form is perhaps what I find the most compelling.
 The form also in no way limits the ability to expand the work to orchestral heights.